tchan2/packet-gpu/README.md

     project_id = "${packet_project.<your_project_name>.id}"
 }
 ```
->Please visit the section on [packet_project](https://www.terraform.io/docs/providers/packet/r/project.html) on the Terraform Packet Provider page for more information of other fields you can add to customize your Packet project even further!
+> <i> Please visit the section on [packet_project](https://www.terraform.io/docs/providers/packet/r/project.html) on the Terraform Packet Provider page for more information of other fields you can add to customize your Packet project further. </i>

-<i> You may now skip to the [Initialize Terraform](#initialize-terraform) section of this page. </i>
+You may now skip to the [Initialize Terraform](#initialize-terraform) section of this page.

-### If you already have a project...
+#### If you already have a project...

-If you have already created a project in your Packet account and would like to use it, first enter `variables.tf`. (<i>If you came from the `auth-token` section, you should already be here!</i>)
+If you have already created a project in your Packet account and would like to use it, first enter `variables.tf`.

 Enter your project ID in `default` field in your variable `project_id`.
 Your project ID can be found by going into your preferred project, and taking the portion of text after `https://app.packet.net/projects/<YOUR_PROJECT_ID>` in your browser bar.